pvega62/Portfolio/README.md

-# Welcome to the portfolio
+# Welcome to my portfolio
 This portfolio showcases technical writing projects, including API documentation, installation guides, and user manuals.
 For those samples, head to the [Wiki](https://github.com/pvega62/Portfolio/wiki) section.

 Each piece demonstrates the ability to create clear and concise documentation tailored to the needs of the target audience.